-Downtown is lined with well-maintained one and two story brick buildings, and it is the location of Easley's many fun events, including a Friday night outdoor music series and Saturday night movie events.
+The well-maintained downtown is lined with one and two story brick buildings and is where many of Easley's fun events occur, including a Friday night outdoor music series and Saturday night movie events.
 The annual Marine Motorcycle Parade always attracts a large crowd.
-Retailers include J.C.
-Penney, Home Depot, Lowe's, Wal-Mart and Publix, and chain restaurants are the norm.
+Retailers include Home Depot, Lowe's, Wal-Mart and Publix, and chain restaurants are the norm.
 Higher-end merchants and nicer eateries are about 20 miles away in Greenville.
 The Easley Farmers' Market runs from April through October and is open on Saturdays.
 Residents also enjoy a community garden.
 Cultural amenities include a historic site, two museums and a community theater.

-Neighborhoods vary from very modest with mobile homes to well-manicured with custom residences.
-Outdoor recreation is plentiful with hiking trails just beyond town limits.
+Neighborhoods vary from very modest with mobile homes to nicely manicured with custom residences.
+Outdoor recreation is plentiful with walking trails in and around town.
 Easley is also bicycle friendly.

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s and 40s.
 On average, the area receives 55 inches of rain and 3 inches of snow per year.